archethic-foundation/archethic-docs/docs/learn/archethic-intro.md

 <details>
   <summary>Distributed network without bottleneck</summary>
-		ArchEthic rebuilds the entire P2P layer to provide an efficient messaging between peers based on the Supervised Multicast using self discovery mechanism from incoming connection and network transactions.
+		Archethic rebuilds the entire P2P layer to provide an efficient messaging between peers based on the Supervised Multicast using self discovery mechanism from incoming connection and network transactions.
 		<br />
 		The system is able to maintain a qualified vision of the network while limiting the generation of requests.